raiden-network/raiden/docs/rest_api.rst

 Initiating a Transfer
 ---------------------

 You can create a new transfer by making a ``POST`` request to the following endpoint along with a json payload containing the transfer details such as amount and identifier.
 Identifier is optional.

 ``POST /api/<version>/transfers/<token_address>/<target_address>``

 The request will only return once the transfer either succeeded or failed.
-A transfer can fail due to the expiration of a lock.
+A transfer can fail due to the expiration of a lock, the target being offline, channels on the path to the target not having enough ``settle_timeout`` and ``reveal_timeout`` in order to allow the transfer to be propagated safely e.t.c

 Example Request
 ^^^^^^^^^^^^^^^